Elbert-Ainstein/micrograd/notes.md

 - *dL/da* = *dL/de* * *de/da* = 6
 - *a*.grad = *e*.grad * *b* = -2.0 * -3.0 = 6
 - *b*.grad = *e*.grad * *a* = -2.0 * 2.0 = -4

+### Essentially, we iterated throught the nodes and locally applied the chain rule.
+We know what the effect *L* has on the output, and we look at how the output was produced.
+We go on and multiply the local derivatives.

+# **This essentially backpropagation, a recursive application of chain rule backwards**